presseverykey/everykey-sdk/README.md

 Examples
 ========

-If you are new to the Anykey-SDK or to (embedded) programming, have a look at the [README](https://github.com/presseverykey/everykey-sdk/tree/master/examples) in the `examples` directory. it describes all the examples included with
+If you are new to the Everykey-SDK or to (embedded) programming, have a look at the [README](https://github.com/presseverykey/everykey-sdk/tree/master/examples) in the `examples` directory. it describes all the examples included with